radish-es/casebook-property/content/casebook/title/restraints-on-alienation.md

 title: Restraints on Alienation
 class: concept
 description: An introduction to restraints on alienation
-tags:
+doctrines:
-  - transfer
+  - alienation
-  - estates
+published: true
-published: false
+bookHidden: true
 ---

 #### Introduction ####